fmartinou/tydom2mqtt/docs/HomeAssistantInstallConfigTroubleshooting/README.md

 ## Mosquitto, the MQTT Brooker
 Mosquitto beeing availaible with the offical Add-ons store, you will find it easily.
 Just:\
 Settings -> Add-ons\
-**Note:** Add-ons are not the same as Integrations and are configured in diffent places.
+**Note:** Add-ons are not the same as Integrations and are configured in different places.

 Click on the Icon Add-on-store at the bottom right corner of the screen and you will get the following page.